space150/boba.js/README.md

 }
 ```

-The supplied values are also the defaults.
+Any values not supplied will use defaults from the options (e.g.
+tracker.options.defaultCategory).
+These default to null.

 #### trackLinks